AvoDerm Natural Grain Free Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 56%.

-When you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the alfalfa meal, peas and flaxseed, this looks like the profile of a kibble containing a below-average amount of meat.

-AvoDerm Natural Grain Free Dog Food is a plant-based kibble using a modest amount of salmon or beef meals as its main sources of animal protein, thus earning the brand 3 stars.
+AvoDerm Natural Grain Free is a plant-based dry dog food using a below-average amount of beef or salmon meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Those looking for a kibble with fewer carbs and more meat may wish to visit our review of AvoDerm Natural dry dog food.